 In recent years, Li Na has served as a Mercedes-Benz global brand ambassador, she has worked with restaurant chain Element Fresh to create more healthy eating options, launched a new clothing line in partnership with Nike and a movie project “Li Na”, directed by Chen Kexin, will enter production later this year.

 But as her commercial value has continued to rise, Li Na has never forgotten her core values, and has been actively engaged both in popularizing and developing the sport of tennis and in giving back to society.
 She has personally taken part in campaigns with her husband that aim to prevent drink driving and is also actively involved with philanthropy.

 Li Na once commented while pregnant that “philanthropy is the best prenatal education”, but she already had a keen interest in philanthropy even as an athlete, not only donating some of her prize money from tournaments to charity, but also working with the China Children’s Charitable Foundation to raise money for orphans and disabled children.

 Li Na today enrolls at CKGSB alongside more than 300 students, including world-famous pianist Zhao Yinyin, who has been described by Sir Yehudi Menuhin as “a talented pianist, an extraordinary musician, and true artist”.
-They and their classmates will now take a compulsory philanthropy module as part of their studies.
+They and their classmates will now take a compulsory social innovation module as part of their studies.
 CKGSB is also the first business school in China that requires students to complete 48 hours of philanthropy service as a prerequisite of graduation.